EdioPaul/auto_zhonya/README.md

 * Stopwatch or Zhonya, slot number 2
 * SummonerSpell heal, preparation F

-After consuming items, apply alt tab to exit the game screen and come back, so that when the time is up the script applies again
+After consuming items, apply ALT+TAB to exit the game screen and come back, so that when the time is up the script applies again.
 This can be done after 15 seconds which is when you have new potion